MEET THE ARTIST!

 Britnie was born on the Eastern Shore of Maryland, and grew up near the Chesapeake Bay.
 She is a Goucher College grad with a bachelor's in studio art major, and a fine and performing arts scholar.
 During her education at Goucher, she held internships at galleries and studied a variety of subjects including art history, curating, painting, sculpture, and independent studies.
 While in college, she also studied abroad in Greece where she learned about Greek art, mythology and explored historical sites.
 Before attending Goucher, she concentrated primarily in visual and fine arts throughout high school.
 This led her to earning a scholarship for the "Young People's Studio" painting class at the Maryland Institute College of Art, amongst other awards.
 Britnie has been a professional artist for 15 years and counting, although she has remained passionate about art since she was a very young child.

 She first started an art business known as BNW Art (est.2009), and continuously seeks to bring joy to others through her work.
 In addition, she has also done a variety of freelance graphic design commissions including illustrations for "Black Dads Can" by Gregory Collins, and currently working on another children's book soon to be available.
 She also created a Youtube channel filled with tutorials, DIYs, and hacks.
-Britnie has been featured in magazines such as Chestnut Review, Sonder Midwest, Blue Mesa Review, Abstract TV Magazine, Mud Season Review, and many others.
-Britnie's work is also forthcoming in Kithe Journal and The New Southern Fugitives.
+Britnie has been featured in magazines such as Chestnut Review, Sonder Midwest, Blue Mesa Review, Abstract TV Magazine, Mud Season Review, Kithe Journal, The New Southern Fugitives and many others.
+Britnie's work is also forthcoming in december Magazine and The Carolina Quarterly.
 In addition to that, she has also exhibited in multiple shows with galleries such as Towson Arts Collective, Art Enables, and Maryland Art Place.

 She was also the White House Christmas Ornament Artist of 2008, followed by various other awards and honors such as Honorable Mention with Grey Cube Gallery, a Special Merit Award in Light, Space and Time Gallery's "Open" 2020 Art Exhibition, and an Artistic Excellence award from the Circle Foundation for the Arts.
 Britnie has also won Most Honorable Mention awards in multiple Art Show International Gallery exhibitions.
 Her work has also been featured in statewide shows such as Art Show International of Los Angeles, CA, in addition to being chosen as one of their permanent solo exhibition artists.